JOB CREATION JUST AHEAD: BUILDING ADAPTABLE LOCAL LABOUR MARKETS

 - Brokerage as the key to unlocking the new economy

-Plenary sessions, interactive workshops and the Local Initiatives Forum [see 2013 brochure] will provide opportunities to learn from international experience, present projects and network with peers from other counties.
+Plenary sessions, interactive workshops and the Local Initiatives Forum provided opportunities to learn from international experience, present projects and network with peers from other counties.

-Participants will have the opportunity to learn directly from a range of projects based in Stockholm and discuss their work with staff and service users.
+Participants had the opportunity to learn directly from a range of projects based in Stockholm and discussed their work with staff and service users.

 Working language: English.

 The 10th Annual Meeting of the OECD LEED Forum on Partnerships and Local Development brought together some 250 representatives from local partnerships, government officials, public employment services, local leaders, youth organisations, social entrepreneurs, business representatives, and academics.

 There was no participation fee.
 Participants were expected to cover their own travel and accommodation expenses.

 Chair: Emily Svärd, Youth Strategy Expert, Swedish Public Employment Service

 - Addressing dropout prevention: What do we know about effective interventions?
 Anna Liljeström, Ph.D., The Gothenburg Region Association of Local Authorities, Sweden

 - Working with parents to prevent early school leaving, Ulf Hägglund, URBACTand Jean Jacques Derrien, City of Nantes, PREVENT – parents and early school leaving, France

 - Lessons from Pathways to Education Canada: A community-based approach to improving education, employment outcomes & community resilience, Stacey J Young, Research Director, Ontario Council on Articulation and Transfer, Canada